-MTS 103 Anatomy and Physiology II
+MTS 103c Anatomy and Physiology II

-The principles of human structure and function will continue to be explored in this course with an emphasis on the central and peripheral nervous systems.
-Topics will include spinal cord and spinal nerves, brain and cranial nerves, somatic and special senses, and the autonomic nervous system.
-This course will continue with a focused study of the endocrine system and the cardiovascular system, consisting of the heart, blood vessels, and blood.
+The principles of human structure and function will continue to be explored in this course.
+There will be a special emphasis on muscle tissue and continue with a focus on the central and peripheral nervous systems.
+Topics will include spinal cord and spinal nerves, brain and cranial nerves, somatic senses, and the autonomic nervous system.

-Prerequisite: MTS 101
+Prerequisite: MTS 101c

-MTS 104 Anatomical Kinesiology
+MTS 104c Anatomical Kinesiology